puppetlabs/puppetlabs-docker_platform/README.md

 #####`ports`

 Can be used to bind a port or ports inside a container to a different port on the host.
-This can be used to access a service running inside a container outside of docker.
+This can be used to access a service running inside a container outside of Docker.

 #####`expose`

-The port or ports specified will be available for incoming connections on the respective container from other docker containers.
+The port or ports specified will be available for incoming connections on the respective container from other Docker containers.

 #####`hostname`